Cockatrice

 A cockatrice overdoor at Belvedere Castle (1869) in New York's Central Park.

 A cockatrice is a mythical beast, essentially a two-legged dragon, wyvern, or serpent-like creature with a rooster's head.
 Described by Laurence Breiner as "an ornament in the drama and poetry of the Elizabethans", it was featured prominently in English thought and myth for centuries.
-They are created by a chicken egg hatched by a toad or snake.
+According to legend, they are created by a chicken egg hatched by a toad or snake.

 Legend

 Origins

 The first English mention of the cockatrice was in the 14th-century John Wycliffe translation of the Bible.
 The word was used for the translation of various Hebrew words for asp and adder in the Book of Isaiah 11, 14 and 59.

 The Oxford English Dictionary gives a derivation from Old French cocatris, from medieval Latin calcatrix, a translation of the Greek ichneumon, meaning tracker.
 The twelfth-century legend was based on a reference in Pliny's Natural History that the ichneumon lay in wait for the crocodile to open its jaws for the trochilus bird to enter and pick its teeth clean.
 An extended description of the cocatriz by the 15th-century Spanish traveller in Egypt, Pedro Tafur, makes it clear that this refers to the Nile crocodile.

-According to Alexander Neckam's De naturis rerum (ca 1180), the basilisk (basiliscus) was the product of an egg laid by a rooster and incubated by a toad; a snake might be substituted in re-tellings.
+According to Alexander Neckam's De naturis rerum (c.
+1180), the basilisk (basiliscus) was the product of an egg laid by a rooster and incubated by a toad; a snake might be substituted in re-tellings.
 Cockatrice became seen as synonymous with basilisk when the basiliscus in Bartholomeus Anglicus's De proprietatibus rerum (ca 1260) was translated by John Trevisa as cockatrice (1397).
 This legend has a possible Egyptian folk root; the eggs of the ibis were regularly destroyed for fear that the venom of the snakes they consumed would cause a hybrid snake-bird to hatch.

 It is thought that a cock egg would hatch a cockatrice, and this could be prevented by tossing the egg over the family house, landing on the other side of the house, without allowing the egg to hit the house.

 Abilities

-The cockatrice has the reputed ability to kill people by either looking at them—"the death-darting eye of Cockatrice" (Note: The idea of vision in an "eye-beam", a stream emanating from the eye was inherited by the Renaissance from Antiquity; it forms an elaborately-worked-out simile in John Donne's "The Exstacie": "Our eye-beames twisted and did thred/ Our eyes, upon one double string.")—touching them, or sometimes breathing on them.
+According to myth, the cockatrice can kill people by touch, breath, or a glance, a trait referred to in literature as "the death-darting eye of Cockatrice".
+(Note: The idea of vision in an "eye-beam", a stream emanating from the eye was inherited by the Renaissance from Antiquity; it forms an elaborately-worked-out simile in John Donne's "The Exstacie": "Our eye-beames twisted and did thred/ Our eyes, upon one double string.")

 It was repeated in the late-medieval bestiaries that the weasel is the only animal that is immune to the glance of a cockatrice.
 It was also thought that a cockatrice would die instantly upon hearing a rooster crow, and according to legend, having a cockatrice look at itself in a mirror is one of the few sure-fire ways to kill it.